4 Becoming Tidyversant

 I am not going to go into detail about all of the functionality of the tidyverse here, because we will learn that in subsequent chapters.
 However, you can also learn more by going to the tidyverse website.
 If you click on the links to individual packages, you will get access to handy cheatsheets for each of the packages which are a useful reference.
 For example, you can click here to get the cheatsheet for dplyr.

-1. The standard way around this problem is to use the head or foot command instead to only print out the first or last six rows.↩︎
+1. The traditional way around this problem is to use the head or foot command instead, to only print out the first or last six rows, respectively.↩︎